IgniteUI/indigo-design-docfx/en/creating-an-artboard.md

 8.  **Add the terms acceptance text.**

-    1. From the Insert menu, select Indigo-Components / Text / Paragraph.
+    1. From the Text Styles at the bottom of the Insert menu, select Indigo-Styling / Body 2 / Inactive Style.
     2. Place it below the button.
-    3. Change its size so that there is a 16px spacing on all sides.
-    4. Set the Size to Body 2 and the Style to ~14/left/grays.700.
-    5. Set the Text to "By clicking on the "SIGN UP" button above, you accept our Terms of Use".
+    3. Set the Text to "By clicking on the "SIGN UP" button above, you accept our Terms of Use".
+    4. Change its size so that there is a 16px spacing on all sides.

     <div class="divider--half"></div>
     <img src="images/getting-started7.png" srcset="images/getting-started7@2x.png 2x" />